František Reichentál: Early life

 Reichentál was born in Lehnice (Velky Leg), Austria-Hungary, the son of Janos Reichentál and Fanny Weinberger.
 He had one sister and one brother.
 He attended Grammar School in Bratislava and Győr.

 World War I

 In 1916, he served in the Austro-Hungarian Army, where he was captured by the Russians and sent to prisoner of war camp.
 In addition to disrupting his studies, the war years took the lives of both his brother and father.
 He spent the October Revolution in 1917 in captivity.

 Education and early career

 Despite the war ending in 1918, Reichentál was not allowed to leave Russia.
 Captured officers were being held at the time by Russia as hostages for the release of Hungarian Communists.
 He was, however, given permission to study.
-From 1917 to 1919, he taught at art schools in Irkutsz.
+From 1917 to 1919, he taught at art schools in Irkutsk.
 Between 1920 and 1921, he enrolled at the Petrograd Art Academy and studied under V. V. Belyayev.
 After Petrograd, Reichentál painted and taught art with Marc Chagall.
 He had expos is both Moscow and St. Petersburg, with works being purchased by the State.